dedis/odyssey/docs/design.md

 - `controllers/` contains the handlers that are mapped from the routes
 - `helpers/` common utilities needed mostly in the controllers
 - `models/` codes that support the different data model structures needed
-- `views/` html representations that are rendered from the controllers
+- `views/` html representations (go templates) that are rendered from the controllers

 It came out that some elements of the helpers were common to all our http servers.
 Instead of duplicating the codes accross the different helpers, we